-DBS is party to a financing agreement with a consortium of banks from May 23, 2001, which was amended and re-phrased in July 2012 ("the Bank Financing Agreement" or "the Financing Agreement" and "the Banks", respectively) When the amended Financing Agreement went into effect, DBS repaid all its long-term credit facilities at that time.
+DBS is a party to a financing agreement with a consortium of banks from May 23, 2001, which was amended and re-expressed in July 2012 (respectively: "the Bank Financing Agreement" or "the Financing Agreement" and "the Banks").

-Under the Financing Agreement, a current credit facility of NIS 170 million was granted to DBS until the end of 2015, as well as a hedging facility of USD 10 million.
-Use of these facilities is limited to the DBS's total working capital needs, calculated using the formula set forth in the amended Financing Agreement, which depends on the DBS's trade receivables balance, the DBS's unutilized broadcasting rights balance, the amortized cost of set top boxes and the DBS's trade payables balance as presented in its financial statements.
+In accordance with the Financing Agreement, a current credit facility of NIS 170 million and a hedging facility of USD 10 million were granted to DBS until the end of 2015.
+Use of these facilities is restricted to the total working capital requirements of DBS based on the formula established in the amended Financing Agreement, which is dependent on the trade receivables of DBS, unused broadcasting rights, depreciated cost of the decoders and the balance of trade payables of DBS in the financial statements.

-In accordance with the amended Financing Agreement, DBS is required to comply with two financial covenants similar to those of Debenture 2012 every quarter, as described in Section D above.
-The amended Financing Agreement also stipulates restrictions relating to repayment of shareholder loans and distributions, which are set out in Debenture 2012 (as described in section D above).
-These replace the restrictions that applied to date for repayment of the shareholders loans and the prohibition on carrying out a distribution.
+In accordance with the amended Financing Agreement, for each quarter DBS is required to comply with the same financial covenants as those prescribed for the 2012 Debentures as described in section D above.

+In addition, in accordance with the amended Financing Agreement, restrictions apply to repayment of the shareholders loans and distributions, stipulated in the 2012 Debentures (as described in section D above), instead of the restrictions up to July 2012 for repayment of the shareholders loans and the prohibition regarding the distribution.

-The amended Financing Agreement also sets out grounds for immediate repayment, including various breaches of the Financing Agreement, engaging in non-communications operations, liquidation and receivership proceedings against DBS, revocation or suspension of the broadcasting license, unauthorized changes of ownership, breach of material agreements defined in the Financing Agreement, call for immediate repayment or grounds for a call for immediate repayment of amounts due of DBS to its bondholders, other banks, or financial institutions, and failure to comply with the financial covenants specified in the Financing Agreement.
-The amended Financing Agreement further stipulates that the creation of liens and raising of debt secured by liens (excluding exceptional instances) shall be subject to the banks' approval.
+The amended Financing Agreement further stipulated grounds for immediate repayment, including various breaches of the financing agreement, engaging in activities other than communication, liquidation and receivership proceedings against DBS, cancellation or suspension of the broadcasting license, unauthorized changes in ownership, breach of material agreements defined in the financing agreement, call for immediate repayment or the existence of grounds for immediate repayment of the amounts due from DBS to debenture holders, other banks or financial institutions as well as non-compliance with the financial covenants stipulated in the financing agreement.
+The amended Financing Agreement also stipulates that the creation of liens and raising debt secured by liens (other than exceptions) are subject to the approval of the banks.